david-vanderson/dvui/README.md

   - Any other web server
 - To validate your setup, optionally run `zig build web-test`
 - Outputs are stored as `./zig-out/bin/example/index.html`

-### Examples Repository

-The [`dvui-demo`](https://github.com/david-vanderson/dvui-demo/) examples repository aims to provide the minimal required setup and serves a simplified `build.zig`.
-All examples residing there are generally the same as ones found here in the `dvui` repository.
-It's therefore recommended you start out by cloning files from `dvui-demo`.

-To generate documentation in the said repository:
-- Run `zig build docs` and add flag `-Dgenerate-images` to include images
-- Outputs are stored as `./zig-out/docs/index.html`

 ## Featured Projects